Class Information: 2025

 gfortran: Developed by the GNU, the free software foundation.
 See http://gcc.gnu.org/wiki/GFortran.

 A good editor that highlights Fortran syntax is also very useful.
 Emacs is a good one: for Mac the Aquamacs version is nice, for Windows download the emacs-w64 version.
 Another suitable one for Windows is Kate.
+Visual Studio Code is also very useful.

 Free resources on the internet